critikapp/blog/source/_posts/a-solution-part-2.md

-title: A Solution to the Challenge of Collecting Feedback - Part 2
+title: A solution to the challenge of collecting feedback - part 2
 date: October 13 2015
 ---
 In our {% post_link a-solution-part-1 last post %}, we began to discuss a solution to the challenge businesses face of collecting feedback from their customers.
 We think the solution looks something like the following: